jordanhoare/fastapi-api/README.md

 - [x] Test a FastAPI app with pytest
 - [x] Interact with a Postgres database asynchronously
 - [x] Containerize FastAPI and Postgres inside a Docker container
+- [ ] Deploy dockerized app to Heroku
 - [ ] Run unit and integration tests with code coverage
 - [ ] Improve code quality with linter
 - [ ] Configure GitHub Actions for continuous integration and deployment
 - [ ] Speed up a Docker-based CI build with Docker Cache
-- [ ] Deploy FastAPI, Uvicorn, and Postgres to Heroku with Docker
 - [ ] Run tests in parallel
 - [ ] Run a background process outside the request/response flow